 A few weeks ago, my cousin Terrie and her daughter Lisa checked out the house our dads and their siblings grew up in, and they also visited St. Margaret Mary.
 These photos are courtesy of Terrie and Lisa.

 Terrie wrote, "At the school [pictured above] they were setting up for a school fair and we met a man named Jim Sampson whose dad would have probably been in Dad's [Uncle Bob's] class as they were the same age.
 His uncle was Conrad Camp & also went there, as did the son (who we spoke with) and his kids.
 He also told me a story of a bear named Chip back then."
 Dad wrote,

 In the picture of the west side of the school you can almost see the northwest corner.
 It is partly hidden by the side of the tree.
 On the backside of that corner was the bear cage of Chip.
 He was in a strong steel cage, with a high steel fence about 5 or 6 feet in front of the cage.
 The bear was found as a cub in the Northwoods of Wisconsin by then-pastor & founder, Reverend Father George McCarthy.

 The school has three levels, as you can see, because when this building was completed, there was no separate church building, so the church was on the second level for many years until the new separate [church] building about 1938.
 In the top right of the picture you can see the roof, which still has Spanish tile like we had on the 2093 Lunt house.

 The church looks about the same from what I can see in the pictures.
 Bette, Moe, Bebe [my aunts' nicknames] and I were all baptized in the first church in the now all-school building.
 Amanda [that's me] was baptized in the present church.

-(The photo on the left is of the exterior of St. Margaret Mary Church; above is the interior.)
+(The photo above is of the exterior of St. Margaret Mary Church; below is the interior.)

 © Amanda Pape - 2011 - click here to e-mail me.